AscendingPassage.com HOME PAGE.

 architecture.

-The Temple of Wadi Meharraka,
+The Temple at Wadi Meharraka,

 by François Chrétien Gau, 1819